If you have rheumatoid arthritis (RA), you may need to pay more attention to your diet for these three reasons:

 Some common RA drugs such as methotrexate (Rheumatrex, Trexall) and sulfasalazine (Azulfidine) interfere with how the body uses folic acid.
 Eating more foods with folic acid, such as spinach, collards, broccoli, garbanzo beans, lentils, peas, and oranges, can help.
 Some foods, such as orange juice, are fortified with folic acid.
 Some people may need to take folic acid supplements.

 Ask your doctor or dietitian how much folic acid you need to help prevent medication side effects during methotrexate treatment.
-There's some evidence that taking nonsteroidal anti-inflammatory drugs (NSAIDs) may also cause low levels of folic acid, so ask your doctor if you take NSAIDs often or take high doses.

 Being active is important in keeping up bone strength, but RA can make it feel more difficult.
 Exercise can help keep your bones strong, in addition to helping relieve the symptoms of RA.